Mann (chess): History

 The mann is one of the most simply described chess pieces and as such has a long history and has gone by many names.
 A similar piece known as the dabbaba was described c.
 950 in a form of chess on a 10×10 board.
 The mann is used in Courier chess, invented in the 12th century and commonly played until the 18th century.
-Many chess variants have used the mann; modern instances include Quatrochess (as mann), Roman chess (as archer or chariot), and Knightmate (as commoner).
+Many chess variants have used the mann; modern instances include Quatrochess (as mann), Roman chess (as archer or chariot), Knightmate (as commoner), and 5D Chess with Multiverse Time Travel (as common king).

 Examples

 Each mann is represented by an inverted king in the following examples.